 CHANGES TO THE LAW

-To-date, the provincial government has made a number of decisions about what BC’s cannabis regulatory framework will look like, outlined in the table below.
+The provincial government has made a number of decisions about BC’s cannabis regulations, outlined in the table below.

 |Minimum Age||19+ to possess, purchase and consume cannabis.|

 |Personal Possession Limits||

 Allowance of up to 30g non-medical cannabis in a public place.

 If transported in a motor vehicle, it must be in a sealed package or inaccessible to vehicle occupants.

 Can be used in public spaces where tobacco smoking and vaping are permitted.

 Banned in areas frequented by children including school properties, community beaches, parks, sports fields, skate parks and playgrounds.